opensearch-project/opensearch-benchmark-workloads/nyc_taxis/README.md

 ### Parameters

-This workload allows to overwrite the following parameters using `--workload-params`:
+This workload allows [specifying the following parameters](#specifying-workload-parameters) using the `--workload-params` option to OpenSearch Benchmark:

 * `bulk_size` (default: 10000)
 * `bulk_indexing_clients` (default: 8): Number of clients that issue bulk indexing requests.